 The person at the center of this case

-Justice for John Doe (Hispanic male, unidentified) — the trail went cold in 2013, but the truth hasn't.
+Justice for John Doe (Hispanic male, unidentified remains) — the trail went cold in 2013, but the truth hasn't.

 Start here

-The work uniform with 'Gary' name tag and Shore Mechanical Corp. branding could lead to employer records and coworker identification.
+The work uniform with 'Gary' name tag and Shore Mechanical Corp. branding is a key identifier—has anyone recognized this company or uniform?

-Klippel Feil Syndrome is a rare medical condition—medical records or prior treatment could help identify the victim.
+Klippel Feil Syndrome is a rare medical condition affecting the neck; did the victim receive medical care that could help identify him?

 Try asking